Digital waveguide synthesis

 An extension to DWG synthesis of strings made by Smith is commuted synthesis, wherein the excitation to the digital waveguide contains both string excitation and the body response of the instrument.
-This is possible because the digital waveguide is linear and makes it unnecessary to model the instrument body's resonances after synthesizing the string output, greatly reducing the number of computations required for a convincing resynthesis.
+This is possible under the assumption that the string and body are linear time-invariant systems, which is approximately true for typical instruments, allowing the excited body to drive the string, instead of the excited string driving the body as usual.
+Thus, the string is excited by a "plucked body response".
+This means it is unnecessary to model the instrument body's resonances explicitly using hundreds of digital filter sections, thereby greatly reducing the number of computations required for a convincing resynthesis.

 Prototype waveguide software implementations were done by students of Smith in the Synthesis Toolkit (STK).

-The first musical use of digital waveguide synthesis was in the composition May All Your Children Be Acrobats (1981) by David A. Jaffe, followed by his Silicon Valley Breakdown (1982).
+The first musical use of the Extended Karplus Strong (EKS) algorithm was in the composition "May All Your Children Be Acrobats" (1981) by David A. Jaffe, followed by his "Silicon Valley Breakdown" (1982).
+Since the EKS became understood as a special case of digital waveguide synthesis years later, the piece can now be considered the earliest use of digital waveguide synthesis as well.

+Related was "A Bicycle Built for Two" by Max Mathews, John Kelly, and Carol Lochbaum at Bell Labs in 1961, which used the Kelly–Lochbaum ladder filter to model the human vocal tract.
+To distinguish ladder filters from digital waveguide filters, a digital waveguide is defined as a bidirectional delay line at least two samples long over which no scattering occurs.